magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/empty-shopping-cart-issue-when-multiple-click-on-checkout-from-mini-cart.md

 ---
 title: Empty shopping cart issue when multiple click on checkout from mini cart
-labels: 2.2.3,2.2.5,Magento Commerce,checkout,empty cart,known issues,minicart,patch,troubleshooting
+labels: 2.2.3,2.2.5,Magento Commerce,checkout,empty cart,known issues,minicart,patch,troubleshooting,on-premises,cloud infrastructure
 ---

-This article provides a patch for a known Magento Commerce 2.2.3 issue related to a shopping cart being empty after customers click **Go to Checkout** multiple times in the mini shopping cart.
+This article provides a patch for a known Adobe Commerce 2.2.3 issue related to a shopping cart being empty after customers click **Go to Checkout** multiple times in the mini shopping cart.

 ## Issue

-Customers add products to the cart, try to checkout by clicking the **Go to**   **Checkout** button several times, but when they go to the cart, the cart is empty.
+Customers add products to the cart, try to checkout by clicking the **Go to Checkout** button several times, but when they go to the cart, the cart is empty.
 The mini-cart might still show products.

  <span class="wysiwyg-underline">Steps to reproduce</span> :